Head-to-Head · Updated May 2026

 Australia

-Australia is the world's sixth largest country by area — 7.69 million km², larger than the contiguous United States — and it operates on a scale that is genuinely difficult to comprehend from the outside.
-The Outback (the vast, arid interior) covers roughly 70% of the continent and contains landscapes of ancient, austere beauty: Uluru (Ayers Rock), the sacred sandstone monolith of the Anangu people rising 348m from the flat desert 600km from any city; the Bungle Bungle Range in the Kimberley; the Pinnacles Desert of Western Australia; the ochre gorges of Karijini.
-The eastern coast — where 90% of Australians live — runs 4,000km from tropical Queensland through the subtropical Northern Rivers and the temperate New South Wales coast down to Victoria's Great Ocean Road and on to Tasmania's wilderness.
+Australia is the world's sixth largest country by area (7.69 million km², larger than the contiguous United States) and operates on a scale that is genuinely difficult to comprehend from the outside.
+The Outback covers roughly 70% of the continent and contains landscapes of ancient, austere beauty: Uluru, the sacred sandstone monolith of the Anangu people rising 348m from the flat desert 600km from any city; the Bungle Bungle Range in the Kimberley; the ochre gorges of Karijini.
+The eastern coast (where 90% of Australians live) runs 4,000km from tropical Queensland down to Victoria's Great Ocean Road and on to Tasmania's wilderness.
 The Great Barrier Reef, the world's largest living structure at 2,300km, is accessible from Cairns and the Whitsunday Islands.
-The cities — Sydney with its Opera House and Harbour Bridge framing one of the world's great natural harbours, Melbourne with its laneway culture and restaurant scene, Perth in splendid isolation on the Indian Ocean, Adelaide with its wine regions spreading south — are among the world's most liveable.
-Australia's wildlife — kangaroos, koalas, wombats, saltwater crocodiles, platypuses, Tasmanian devils — exists nowhere else on earth.
+The cities (Sydney, Melbourne, Perth, Adelaide) are among the world's most liveable.
+Australia's wildlife exists nowhere else on earth.
 It is, by almost any measure, a destination that requires multiple trips to begin to understand.

 At a Glance